chapel-lang/chapel/doc/chplvis/chplvis.rst

 .. image:: E1-L0-tc.png

-In the main window, clicking on a communicaton line will create a window with communication information for that link.
+In the main window, clicking on a communication line will create a window with communication information for that link.
 Clicking red part of the line between locale 0 and locale 1 will produce a window that looks like: